rmrt1n/rmrt1n.github.io/src/articles/clojure-fly.md

 The socket REPL will be listening on port 7888.
 If we redeploy the app now, the REPL will be started but we won't be able to connect to it.
 That's because we haven't exposed the service through [Fly proxy](https://fly.io/docs/reference/fly-proxy/).
 We can do this by adding the socket REPL as a service in the `[services]` section in `fly.toml`.

 However, doing this will also expose the REPL port to the public.
-This means that anyone can connect to your REPL and wreck your app.
+This means that anyone can connect to your REPL and possibly mess with your app.
 Instead, what we want to do is to configure the socket REPL as a private service.

 By default, all Fly apps in your organisation live in the same [private network](https://fly.io/docs/networking/private-networking/).
 This private network, called 6PN, connects the apps in your organisation through [Wireguard tunnels](https://www.wireguard.com/) (a VPN) using IPv6.
 Fly private services aren't exposed to the public internet but can be reached from this private network.
 We can then use Wireguard to connect to this private network to reach our socket REPL.